FeddericoWayne/Challenge-1-Refactoring/README.md

 I was given a starter code and stylesheet of a webpage to refactor so that both the html and the css look cleaner and more accessible.
 I did this by changing some non-semantic tags into semantic tags in html, adding alt attributes to images, and combining some selectors in css.
 I also made the page more mobile-friendly by refactoring the display properties and by utilizing media queries.
-Lastly, I put in a drop-down menu with JavaScript for narrow viewports so that users can click on an icon to view the three links.
+Lastly, I put in a drop-down menu with JavaScript for mobile users so they can click on an icon to view the three links.

 ## Installation